Relationship Advice: Overcoming The Challenges Of Age Gap Relationships

 What are age gap relationships?

-When the partners in a romantic relationship have an age difference of 10 or more years, their relationship might be considered an age gap relationship.
+When the partners in a romantic relationship have 10 or more years difference in their ages, it might be considered an age gap relationship.
 However, many successful relationships occur between partners with significant age gaps, even decades between birth dates.

 U.S. age gap relationship statistics